ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel456UG/User_Guide.rst.txt

     HANDLE$ LOOP=label

-If no instruction counter is specified, Virtel will take 32 times the number of instructions in the scenario as a default counter.
+If no instruction counter is specified, VIRTEL will take 32 times the number of instructions in the scenario as a default counter.

 ::